x-atlas-consortia/hs-ontology-api/README.md

                 # process records

         except neo4j.exceptions.ClientError as e:
-            # If the error is from a timeout, raise a HTTP 408.
+            # If the error is from a timeout, raise a HTTP 504.
             if e.code == 'Neo.ClientError.Transaction.TransactionTimedOutClientConfiguration':
-                raise RequestTimeout
+                raise GatewayTimeout

     return <your records>
 ```